daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 ## Introduction
 I self-host a few apps on my home network, using a small single-board computer as my server.

-Until recently I was only able to access my self-hosted apps at home on my home network.
+Until recently, I was only able to access my self-hosted apps at home on my home network.
 That limitation caused me a few problems.

 For example, one of the apps I self-host is [Actual](https://actualbudget.org/), an open-source budgeting app that totally changed the way I manage my personal finances.
 I love Actual, and I love the idea of keeping my financial data on my home network away from prying eyes.
 However, my inability to access Actual remotely meant I couldn't update my budget or add transactions without being at home.
 Annoying!

 My solution?
-Use [Wireguard](https://www.wireguard.com/) to create a secure VPN tunnel to my home server, allowing me to access my self-hosted apps remotely.
+Use [Wireguard](https://www.wireguard.com/) to create a secure VPN tunnel to my home server, allowing me to access my self-hosted apps from anywhere.

 ## Use case
-This article describes the setup for my intended use case, described below.
 - I only care about accessing resources on a single server.
 I don't need remote access to anything else on my home network.

 - I plan to use my mobile phone as the "client" to access my server.